yjg30737/pyqt-openai/README.md

 * llama-index - to fine-tune

 ## Preview and Usage
-#### Note: A lot of previews below are not from latest version.
+#### Note: A lot of previews below are not from latest version, EXCEPT FOR FIRST ONE!
 It is slightly different with current GUI.
-So if you want to really know what this looks like, you can just see it for yourself :)
+So if you want to really know what this looks like, see it by yourself :) But i will definitely change any image(s) which should be changed.

 ### Overview
 ![image](https://github.com/yjg30737/pyqt-openai/assets/55078043/00aab779-37bd-45e8-b21c-9f4ed3e473e8)